How To Navigate In The Wilderness If Lost

 The compass is one of the oldest navigation instruments.
 The earliest known mentions of a compass in the form of a lodestone, a naturally magnetic stone of iron, used for orientation date back to the 2th-century in China.
 The present-day version of this tool is a liquid-filled magnetic compass, which is composed of:

 - A base plate - a transparent sheet of plastic that contains all the inner mechanisms and a direction-of-travel arrow.

 - The compass housing - a circular casing depicting 360-degrees of direction and cardinal points, and which also houses the magnetic needle and the orienting arrow.

-- The declination adjustment - the differential in degrees from the “true north.”
+- The declination adjustment - the differential in degrees from the “true north" or magnetic north.

-- Direction-of-travel arrow - the line pointing the travel direction that results from the alignment of the magnetic needle with the orienting arrow.
+- Direction-of-travel arrow - the compasses point in the travel direction that results from the alignment of the magnetic needle with the orienting arrow.

 - A magnetic needle - the magnetic element that always points north.

 - An orienting arrow - the arrow situated just beneath the magnetic needle when it is pointing north.